 I’m proud to say that I got over that nasty ass habit pretty damn quick, and since topping hash with an egg appears to be the norm, I came up with my own “egg” to add to the mix.
 I went with Vegan Dad’s idea and made a fried tofu egg, which is made by slicing up some tofu, frying it on both sides, then mixing a paste out of spices, coating the tofu and re-frying it.
 They turned out super flavorful and would make a pretty rad addition to a breakfast sammich, just saying.
 I totally don’t miss those runny egg yolks but if you’re the kind of person who does and you’re feeling super ambitious, you can always give the ol’ injected tofu method a shot.
 How cool is that?
 I was not quite so ambitious because sometimes sunday mornings are not meant for ambition, they’re meant for lazing around, drinking hot cups of coffee and eating a delicious simple breakfast.

-- 175g block extra or super-firm or extra-firm tofu, pressed and cut lengthwise into ¼-inch slices
+- 175g block extra-firm tofu, pressed and cut lengthwise into 1/4-inch slices

 - 1 tablespoon oil